sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 component.
 If a CoSWID tag is for a patch, it MUST contain the patch item and its value MUST be set to "true".
 If not provided the default value MUST be considered "false".

 - supplemental (label 11): A boolean value that indicates if the tag is providing additional information to be associated with another referenced SWID or CoSWID tag.
 Tags using this item help to ensure that primary and patch tags provided by a software provider are not modified by software management tools, while allowing these tools to provide their own software metadata for a software component.
-If a CoSWID tag is a supplemntal tag, it MUST contain the supplemental item and its value MUST be set to "true".
+If a CoSWID tag is a supplemental tag, it MUST contain the supplemental item and its value MUST be set to "true".
 If not provided the default value MUST be considered "false".

 - swid-name (label 1): This textual item provides the software component name as it would typically be referenced.
 For example, what would be seen in the add/remove software dialog in an operating system,